 Call an Allentown Dog Bite Attorney Today

 A severe dog bite can cause a great deal of physical pain, emotional trauma, permanent scarring or injuries and financial losses.
 The consequences may be even more devastating if the attack victim was a child or senior.
 The assistance of an Allentown dog bite lawyer can make a world of difference in the outcome of your unique case.
-Contact Ostroff Injury Law today to set up a free consultation.
+Contact Ostroff Godshall Injury and Accident Lawyers today to set up a free consultation.